mnguyen-mics/mcu-nx-test/README.md

 Features flags
 ---------------

-Some components of this application requires features to be activated on the end user browser.
-Some features are public and given to everybody, and some features are overriden as a per user basis.
+Some components of this application require features to be activated on the end user browser.
+Some features are public and given to everybody, and some features are overriden on a per user basis.

 In order to activate or remove a feature from an end user browser, we need to make them access a navigator link.

-This link contains a token that is generated as explained below, to be executed in a Node REPL:
+This link contains a token that is generated as explained below (to be executed in a Node REPL):
 ```
 Buffer.from(JSON.stringify({version: 1, method: 'add', featureName:
 "mysuperfeature"})).toString('base64')